LoganLupe3/LoganLupe3/README.md

 ### A little about me:
-- 🔭 I’m currently working on a path finding algorithm visualizer
+- 🔭 I’m currently working on a recipe app!
 - 🌱 I’m currently learning front end development!
 - 📫 Contact me with any questions via: LupeamanuLogan@gmail.com
 - 😄 Pronouns: He/Him